earvinpiamonte/drownthesky/README.md

 # drownthesky

-Discover the universe each day with different photographs by astronomers.
+Discover the universe each day with different photographs taken by astronomers.

 ## Built with